Tapsa/AGE/Readme.txt

 Place them into the same folder where AGE's folder is.
 Update paths in build*.bat files, and then you are ready to go.

-If building shared libs copy necessary DLL files to execution path or to C:\Windows\System32 or add lib paths to system path.
+If building shared libs copy necessary DLL files to execution path or add lib paths to system path.
 wx: base, core, adv
 Boost: iostreams
 genieutils (after each change)